albin-johansson/centurion/docs/pages/api/misc/aliases.rst

 =======

 The library utilizes a wide array of type aliases, this document serves as a reference for these aliases.
-Most aliases are provided in the ``centurion_types.hpp`` header.
+Most aliases are provided in the ``types.hpp`` header.

 owner<T>
 --------